Prayer Fuel

 One religious leader said to Him, “You’re not yet 50 years old, and have you seen Abraham?”
 Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am.”

 This statement so outraged the religious leaders that they picked up stones to stone Him.
 He used the same title God used in this passage from Exodus 3 to declare who He is.
-Pray for Muslims in this land to have their eyes opened to the reality that Jesus is greater than Abraham, Moses, and all the prophets and that He came to set His people free – not just from Pharaoh, but from sin.
+Pray for Tunisian Muslims to have their eyes opened to the reality that Jesus is greater than Abraham, Moses, and all the prophets and that He came to set His people free – not just from Pharaoh, but from sin.

 Praying as a group?

 Leading others in prayer is a great step in making disciples.
 We want to celebrate your and their faithfulness.
-For each person that prays with you, we will add 15 minutes to the 0 days of prayer committed so far.
+For each person that prays with you, we will add 15 minutes to the 79 days of prayer committed so far.

 How many prayed today (including yourself)?